 This varies from one school to the next, but many art master’s degree programs may require a student to have a master’s degree in art studies.
 Some schools may also require a minimum score on the GRE.
 Some could require research papers written on related topics.
 Those who completed a Bachelor of Arts Degree in art history or a related humanities field may wish to submit that to the school as well.

-What Does a Student Do with a Master’s Degree in Art History?
+What Does a Student Do with a Master’s Degree in Art History? in Ontario

 Graduates with a master’s (MA) or PhD in Art History can become museum curators, art consultants, researchers and more.
 This master’s programs help students learn about art as it relates to its historical context.
 These degree programs are often interdisciplinary in nature, as masters in art history students are typically encouraged to view different works from a holistic perspective.
 Seek out a range of universities and colleges offering an art history master’s degree.
 These may be available through in-person or as online master’s degree programs.
 Search for art history master’s degree programs on GradSchools.com.

 |State||Employment||Annual Mean Wage|

-Art History Masters Degrees in Ontario
+Popular Schools with Art History Masters Programs in Ontario